• Skip to primary navigation

 If you have lots of figs, then make this Corsican Fig Jam to enjoy at any time of year - it's particularly good with strong cheeses.

-Moreover, they're just as good added to savoury dishes too.
-The French love to serve fresh figs with chèvre goat's cheese, in salads and with Foie Gras.
+Moreover, roasted figs are just as good added to savoury dishes too.
+The French love to serve fresh figs with chèvre goat's cheese, with blue cheese (like in this Roquefort salad) in salads and with Foie Gras.
 Just slice them thinly and serve at the side of the plate with a few grapes.

 However, roasted figs with honey are delicious served with many savoury dishes.
 Enjoy them served with the following, for example: